 In the laser control software, select “Current control”.
 Set the output laser power to 5 W and the pulse duration to 0.5 s.

-Authors: Is the laser turned off and the leaf removed before setting up for the measurements, or is this done with the leaf used in the measurements?

 Temperature Measurements

 To begin the measurements, either bring a whole plant to the measurement apparatus or harvest whole, undamaged single leaves.
 (TEXT: Mimic leaf damage by standard techniques if needed.)